SeafarersWind/3D-engine/README.md

 The code has several dependencies and I won't provide build instructions, but all the demos I've created are available in the releases page.

 Currently I am working on bones and animation.
-This project is on hold for the time being.